Unvaccinated young adults driving COVID-19 surge in Nelson: Interior Health - BC Local News

 A medical health officer with Interior Health says unvaccinated young adults are mostly responsible for escalating COVID-19 cases in the Nelson area.

 The Nelson local health area, which includes Salmo and parts of the Slocan Valley, is one of B.C.’s hotspots after recording 74 new cases between Aug.
-1 to 7, according to the BC Centre for Disease Control (BCCDC).
+1 to 7, according to the BC Centre for Disease Control.

 Interior Health’s Dr. Karin Goodison said as of Thursday the Nelson area has had 187 cases since the province lifted mask and gathering restrictions on July 1.